AOShokr/Simple_task_tracker/README.md

 3. Using NumPy, implement some actual analytics to the program.

 I DO NOT plan to add any features that will making using the program any more complicated, nothing that will rely on extra input from the user.
-Knowing my ADHD brain if it takes more than a few seconds to input a task I will not be using it at all.
+My goal is to minimize user interaction.